Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 by Fabia Turner

-This means it’s time for the annual rush-around to find a fabulous outfit, transforming your child into their favourite book character for the day.
+For parents, World Book Day (WBD) means it's time for the annual rush-around to find a fabulous outfit, transforming your child into their favourite book character for one day.

 Here are our top 5 parenting hacks for inclusive World Book Day styles, to inspire you and your child this year: